-PSY-710 Adlerian Therapy I: Intro to Assessment and Case Conceptualization 3 Credits
+PSY-710 Adlerian Therapy I: Intro to Assessment and 3 Credits Case Conceptualization

-This course covers the theoretical principles of Individual Psychology including striving, holism, phenomenology, teleology and community feeling.
+This course covers the theoretical principles of Individual Psychology including striving, holism, phenomenology, teleology and social interest.
 The course addresses the cognitive, affective, socio-cultural dimensions of the individual's development; the selectivity of perception in the formation of one's world view; motivational factors; creativity and the indivisibility of the person.
 This course introduces how Adlerian practitioners build and maintain relationships while teaching Adlerian projective and objective measures.
 Family constellation, life tasks, early recollections and dreams and other aspect of the life-style will be taught.
 Outcome assessments will also be reviewed.